micheleusuelli/micheleusuelli.github.io/articles-html/dsscrum/dsscrum.md

 The TDSP is compatible with the agile delivery methodology.

-The agile project delivery consists in user stories to be delivered during a 2-3 weeks' sprint.
-The key objective of each user story is to define the:
+Per agile project delivery, each piece of work is described by a user stories to be delivered in 2-3 weeks:
 - **persona**: end user getting a benefit from the outcome of the work
 - **value**: benefit that the end user is getting
 - **outcome**: criteria to consider the activity completed